 A small, Android-based touchscreen lets you control everything on the device if you want, and features pre-set cooking recipes for everything from cookies to steak, plus one-tap cook programs for over 200 types of food, guaranteed to help even the most useless of cooks prepare a decent meal.

 Anova Precision Cooker

 Drop scales will have you baking like Mary Berry in no time.
-You simply select your chosen dish from a companion app's recipe book and these connected scales will help you put together the exact ingredients to make your bake a great success.
+Simply select your chosen dish from a companion app's recipe book and these connected scales help you put together the exact ingredients to make your bake a great success.

 The recipes are all one-bowl affairs, so less washing up after, and the app will even offer up alternatives ('smart substitutions') if you haven't got quite enough of one ingredient.

 If you keep poisoning your dinner party guests with undercooked meat, you need Meater in your life.
 Touted as the first wireless smart meat thermometer, the startup is now back with its second generation Meater+ ‚Äď much more than just a digital reader with Bluetooth.

 Its big strength lies in the app that accompanies it.
 Simply insert the Meater+ probe into whatever you're cooking (pork, poultry, fish or really any meat), leaving the ambient sensor an inch or so of room, and then select the meat type, cut and desired finish in the app.
 The app will then tell you the target temperature, the current temperature and the ambient temperature, giving you alerts on cooking times along the way (you leave Meater in while you cook).